-During the opening celebration of Sink or Swim: Climate Futures, Koyo will activate Ticnu with an inaugural ritual, smoke, sound, and a ceramic instruments.
+During the opening celebration of Sink or Swim: Climate Futures and New Agora, on September 10th, Koyo activated Ticnu with an inaugural ritual which included smoke, sound, and ceramic instruments.

 ABOUT THE ARTIST